software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 22
 >
 > The Scrum Master should prepare the Sprint Review demonstration at the beginning of the next Sprint.
-This team member should make sure that they have a working version of the application either deployed to Render (preferred) or on their computer and they are able to show how the new features work _in the user's perspective_.
+The Scrum Master should make sure that they have a working version of the application either deployed to Render (preferred) or on their computer and they are able to show how the new features work _in the user's perspective_.
 If possible, demonstrate the features in the production environment.
 >
 > Prepare some _sensible_ test data (no [lorem ipsum](https://www.lipsum.com/), "asd", or "foobar") for the Sprint Review.
 This means that you should add a few sensible quizzes using the application so that you can easily demonstrate the user stories.